w3c/w3c-website-redesign-documentation/about-studio-24.md

 title: About Studio 24
 permalink: /about-studio24/
 nav_order: 7
-description: "An introduction to Studio 24 and the team working on this project."
+description: An introduction to Studio 24 and the team working on this project.
 ---
 # About Studio 24